metabase/metabase/docs/enterprise-customer-facing-guide/sandboxes.md

 ---

-## Next: customizing Metabase's logo and colors
+## Next: embedding Metabase in your web app
+The next section will explain [how to embed](embedding.md) interactive dashboards and charts, or even whole sections of Metabase within your app.